RocketChat/alexa-rocketchat/README.md

 ## A Little Help

-We are facing some difficulties with the account linking process for Alexa and Rocket.Chat and we would very much like for you to help us with that.
-So here's the problem:

-* Alexa only allows an OAuth 2.0 authorization support that means when a user access the skill Alexa only returns an OAuth Token to Rocket.Chat server.

-* While for a successfull request Rocket.Chat API requires email,password,AUTH_TOKEN and UserID to return data.

-We are working constantly to solve this problem yet we would like if you can suggest some ideas regarding this topic and help us with the account linking process.
-One of the potential idea is making a custom Auth0 API for carrying out this process.
+Keep an eye on our issues.
+We are just beginning and will surely appreciate all the help we can get.
+All ideas are welcome.
 Feel free to join the discussion on [Rocket.Chat Alexa Discussion](https://open.rocket.chat/group/R7TSbpAS7eWb2NDFg)